M-Ahmad45/tivaprojects/README.md

 3. [7 Segment Adder and Register](https://github.com/M-Ahmad45/tivaprojects/tree/main/7segment%20controller%20with%20adder%20register)
 The MCU has been programmed to emulate two registers along with an adder and subtractor.
 Different operations are performed using control signals.

+## StartUp file
+The `startup_TM4C123.s` must be added to the project.
+It is has been placed out of the individual project folders as it is the same across all projects.

 ## Acknowledgements

 I would like to thank [Hamza Akhtar](https://github.com/HamxaCodes) for lending me his Tiva evaluation board.